Auto dealer insurance built for new and used lots

 - State dealer license and surety bond

 - Nearly every state requires auto dealers to post a surety bond before receiving a dealer license.
 Bond amounts vary by state, license type, and sales volume.
-California requires $50,000 for retail dealers (the 25-vehicle threshold applies only to wholesale).
+California sets $50,000 for retail dealers (the 25-vehicle threshold applies only to wholesale).
 Texas requires $50,000 filed with the Texas DMV for each GDN license category.
-Florida requires $25,000 for all motor vehicle dealers.
-New York requires $20,000 for independent dealers, $50,000 for franchise dealers, and $100,000 for higher-volume operations.
-Ohio increased its bond requirement from $25,000 to $75,000 effective April 2026.
+Florida sets $25,000 for all motor vehicle dealers.
+New York runs from $20,000 for low-volume dealers to $50,000 for new-franchise stores and $100,000 for used dealers selling more than 50 vehicles a year.
+Ohio raised its used-vehicle dealer bond from $25,000 to $75,000 effective April 2026.

 - FTC Safeguards Rule compliance

 - The FTC Safeguards Rule requires all dealerships that handle consumer financial data to maintain a written information security program covering encryption, multi-factor authentication, continuous monitoring, penetration testing, and employee training.
 A designated qualified individual must oversee the program.
 As of May 2024, dealerships must report data breaches involving 500 or more consumers' unencrypted information to the FTC within 30 days of discovery.
-Non-compliance penalties can exceed $50,000 per violation.
+Civil penalties tied to FTC enforcement can exceed $50,000 per violation, and state regulators may add their own fines.

 - Floor plan lender insurance requirements